Dr. Clare E. B. Cannon, PhD

 Bio

-As Associate Professor in the Department of Human Ecology at the University of California, Davis, I am excited to continue my research into social and environmental inequality, with an emphasis on using feminist theories and methods.
+As Associate Professor in the Department of Human Ecology at the University of California, Davis, I research social and environmental inequality, with an emphasis on using feminist theories and methods.

-My research areas include gender inequality, environmental justice, climate change and disasters, and health disparities.
-I have three main emphasis in my research program: (1) studying environmental injustices, risks and hazards, in the context of climate change; (2) assessing resilience, stress, and vulnerability to disasters; and (3) investigating health disparities related to intimate partner violence (IPV).
+My research areas include gender inequality, environmental justice, climate adaptation, risk and disaster, and health disparities.
+I have three main lines of inquiry in my research program: (1) studying environmental injustices, risks and hazards, in the context of climate change; (2) assessing resilience, stress, and vulnerability to disasters; and (3) investigating health disparities related to intimate partner violence (IPV).

 Education and Degree(s)